 Deutsche Bank also has been named as a defendant in two Canadian class proceedings brought in the provinces of Ontario and Quebec.
 Filed on 10 September 2015, these class actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to the Canadian Competition Act as well as other causes of action.
 Plaintiffs in the Ontario action have moved for class certification and completed service of their class certification motion record on 23 June 2017.
-Deutsche Bank has opposed class certification, and a hearing on the class certification motion is scheduled for 10 to 14 June 2019.
-Deutsche Bank has also been named as a defendant in two putative class actions filed in Israel.
-Filed in September 2018, these actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to Israeli antitrust law as well as other causes of action.
-These actions are in preliminary stages.
+Deutsche Bank has opposed class certification.
+A hearing on the class certification motion has not been scheduled.

+Deutsche Bank has also been named as a defendant in two putative class actions filed in Israel in September 2018.
+These actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to Israeli antitrust law as well as other causes of action.
+These actions are in preliminary stages and Deutsche Bank has not been formally served.